Why cover this topic?

 Would you like to know more?

 If you found this article useful, do let me know, it will encourage me to do more.
 If you want me to write about anything specific about contracting, get in touch.
-I plan to release more under the title “Contractor Life” so follow/subscribe to be notified for the next one.
+I plan to release more under the title “Consulting Life” so follow/subscribe to be notified for the next one.